GoogleCloudPlatform/webapp2/docs/features.rst

 Match HTTP methods or URI schemes
 ---------------------------------
-webapp2 routing system allows routes to match against the HTTP method or a specific URI scheme.
-You can set URIs that will only match for 'https', for example.
+webapp2 routing system allows routes to be restricted to the :ref:`HTTP method <guide.routing.restricting-http-methods>` or a specific :ref:`URI scheme <guide.routing.restricting-uri-schemes>`.
+You can set routes that will only match requests using 'https', for example.

 URI builder